mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - The attacker can publish or distribute credentials

-In the past, some systems have had a centralized server generate signature key pairs and distribute them to clients.
+It is possible for a system to have a centralized server generate signature key pairs and distribute them to clients.
+This is strongly discouraged.
 In such cases, the centralized server is a point of compromise, since it stores signature private keys that can be used to impersonate clients.
 A better approach is instead to generate signature key pairs in clients and have them "blessed" by the centralized service, e.g., by